surfstudio/NodeKit/TechDocs/Usage.md

 ### Service <a name="service"></a>

-As an example, let's write a service..
+As an example, let's write a service.

 ```Swift
 class ExampleService {